Background and introduction

 - Defending other legal rights.

 Please contact your solicitor or our data protection officer if you have any further questions.
-Our data protection officer can be contacted at DPO@ITNsolicitors.com
+Our data protection director can be contacted at DP@ITNsolicitors.com

 Further information about your rights are available on the ICO website: https://ico.org.uk/